IBM/dbb/zBuilder/ProcessDeletedFiles/README.md

 # ProcessDeletedFiles Custom Task

 ## Overview
 The ProcessDeletedFiles custom Groovy task provides zBuilder support for Wazi Deploy by handling file deletions during incremental builds.
-It adds deletion records to the DBB build report and removes associated build artifacts from the build datasets.
+For each deleted file, it adds deletion records to the DBB build report and removes associated members from the build datasets.

 ## Contents
 | Folder/File | Description |